openstack-archive/murano-apps/kubernetes/readme.md

-# Google Keubernetes for Murano
+# Google Kubernetes for Murano

 Packages in this folder are required to deploy both Google Kubernetes and applications on top of it.